abelgonzalez/UnifyRequirements/README.md

 ---
 ## ✅ Main features
-- [x] Unify requirements.txt files
+- [x] Unify requirements.txt files in a single one.

 ---
 ## 🔧 Technology